 So now we have two configuration files located at /tmp/, and one pointer file located in /tmp\pointers/.
 Now lets run our watcher in pointer mode, with the file path specifying the pointer path instead.

-'''

-$ python example_zw.py -z scdev -f /tmp_pointers/pointer1 --event -p

-Your file contents: EVENT TRIGGER My configuration string here.
-Typically YAML or JSON
+''' $ python example_zw.py -z scdev -f /tmp_pointers/pointer1 --event -p Your file contents: EVENT TRIGGER My configuration string here.
+Typically YAML or JSON '''

-The valid state is now True

-'''